httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The priority information is a sequence of key-value pairs, providing room for future extensions.
 Each key-value pair represents a priority parameter.

-The Priority HTTP header field is an end-to-end way to transmit this set of parameters when a request or a response is issued.
-In order to reprioritize a request, HTTP-version-specific frames are used by clients to transmit the same information on a single hop.
-If intermediaries want to specify prioritization on a multiplexed HTTP connection, it SHOULD use a PRIORITY_UPDATE frame and SHOULD NOT change the Priority header field.
+The Priority HTTP header field ({{header-field}}) is an end-to-end way to transmit this set of parameters when a request or a response is issued.
+In order to reprioritize a request, HTTP-version-specific frames ({{h2-update-frame}} and
+{{h3-update-frame}}) are used by clients to transmit the same information on a single hop.
+If intermediaries want to specify prioritization on a multiplexed HTTP connection, they SHOULD use a PRIORITY_UPDATE frame and SHOULD NOT change the Priority header field.

 In both cases, the set of priority parameters is encoded as a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}).